flipe-rodrigues/modular-behavioral-box/README.md

 # Modular behavioral box
-Drawings for cutting all the necessary pieces for assembling a modular behavioral box for rats and mice using 5-mm thick acrylic sheets.
+Drawings for cutting all the necessary pieces for assembling a modular behavioral box for rats and mice using 5-mm thick acrylic.

 ## Project structure